 Described as possessing a "unique sense of wisdom" and "a great deal of insight", Warren Cassell Jr. is one of the Caribbean region’s most prominent, respected and influential figures in the world of business.

-Throughout his combined eight year career as an entrepreneur, writer and journalist, Warren has earnestly tried to maximize his potential while inspiring others to also live a life well lived.
+Throughout his combined twelve year career as an entrepreneur, writer and journalist, Warren has earnestly tried to maximize his potential while inspiring others to also live a life well lived.
 As he once remarked, ‘‘A leader is not someone who simply has a title or holds a position of power, but rather someone who through their own actions motivates others to live a more meaningful life.’’

 Warren has always been captivated by the world of entrepreneurialism.
 With a small capital investment from his mother and father, he started his first venture at the age of eight: a greeting card business.
 He used his seed money to purchase graphic design software, paper, and other printing equipment.
 At the time, there was an untapped market for personalized greeting cards on Montserrat, the island where Warren lived, as people were limited to purchasing generic ready-made, and oftentimes brown stained cards, from a handful of stores.
 Explaining the rationale behind his first business Warren has been quoted as saying, “There definitely was not a lot to work with, especially for shoppers who were operating on short notice.”
 Orders began to come in not too long after Warren began taking out radio advertisements and plastering walls in the community with promotional flyers.